oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/configuring-coherence/_index.md

 4. Select a **Clustering Mode** and then adjust the Coherence general properties according to the clustering mode you selected.

-5. If you want to specify operational settings that are not available through the provided MBeans, you can upload a cluster configuration file with your supplemental settings.
+5.  **Optional**: If you want to specify operational settings that are not available through the provided MBeans, you can upload a cluster configuration file with your supplemental settings.
 Click **Import Configuration**, then, in the **Custom Cluster Configuration File Name** dialog box, enter the location of the cluster configuration file, relative to the domain configuration directory.

     {{< alert title="Note" color="primary" >}}

     Avoid configuring the same operational settings in both an external cluster configuration file and through the MBeans.